 The vehicle has an airbag system.
-Before attempting to add anything electrical to the vehicle, see Servicing Your Airbag-Equipped Vehicle on page 1-56.
+Before attempting to add anything electrical to the vehicle, see Servicing Your Airbag-Equipped Vehicle on page 2-58 and Adding Equipment to Your Airbag-Equipped Vehicle on page 2-58.

 Headlamp Wiring

 The headlamp wiring is protected by fuses in the fuse block.
 An electrical overload will cause the lamps to turn off.
 If this happens, have the headlamp wiring checked right away.